Westermoskee: History

 The building was designed by French traditional architects Marc and Nada Breitman, winners of the 2018 Driehaus Prize and part of the New Classical movement.
 Construction started in 2013 and the building was completed in 2015.
 The mosque was unofficially opened on 1 April 2016.

 Architecture

-The mosque is built in the Ottoman style, with a single minaret and a large Ottoman styled main dome.
+The mosque features a large Ottoman styled main dome, a single minaret and other Ottoman style elements blended with traditional Dutch architecture, like stepped gables and white window frames in a red brick facade.